Relax with Australia's natural shades of blue

 Watch gentle giants off Queensland’s coast

 Spotted in Queensland’s deep blue ocean waters; a gentle giant peeking.
 Every year between May and November, numerous whale species are seen flaunting their majestic beauty in Australian waters.
-Plan a trip to Fraser Island off the coast of Hervey Bay and be awed by the site of mums and baby humpback whales travelling south in September.
+Plan a trip to K’gari (formerly Fraser Island) off the coast of Hervey Bay and be awed by the site of mums and baby humpback whales travelling south in September.
 In the Whitsundays, enjoy a mesmerising show of whales, or for a once-in-a-lifetime experience, dive with dwarf minke whales during June and July; this is the only place in the world where you can dive with these beautiful beings.

 See the Milky Way glistening above Uluru